-If the supply gas pressure to the water heater is not between the required minimum and maximum values given in Table 3 on page 11 adjust the supply gas regulator as necessary.
+If the supply gas pressure to the water heater is not between the required minimum and maximum values given in Table 4 (page 11) adjust the supply gas regulator as necessary.
 Adjust the supply gas regulator(s) per the regulator manufacturer's instructions to achieve the required "static" and "dynamic" supply gas pressure.